 Discharge patterns for ischemic and hemorrhagic stroke patients going from acute care hospitals to inpatient and skilled nursing rehabilitation

-OBJECTIVE: To explore variation in acute care use of inpatient (IRF) and skilled nursing (SNF) rehabilitation following ischemic and hemorrhagic stroke.
+Objective The aim of the study was to explore variation in acute care use of inpatient rehabilitation facilities and skilled nursing facilities rehabilitation after ischemic and hemorrhagic stroke.

-DESIGN: A secondary analysis of Medicare claims data linked to IRF and SNF assessment files (2013-2014).
+Design A secondary analysis of Medicare claims data linked to inpatient rehabilitation facilities and skilled nursing facilities assessment files (2013-2014) was performed.

-RESULTS: The sample included 122,084 stroke patients discharged to IRF or SNF from 3,677 acute hospitals.
-Of the acute hospitals, 3,649 discharged patients with an ischemic stroke (range 1-402 patients/hospital, median = 15) compared to 1,832 acute hospitals that discharged patients with hemorrhagic events (range = 1-73 patients/hospital, median = 4).
-The intraclass correlation (ICC) examined variation in discharge settings attributed to acute hospitals (Ischemic ICC= 0.318, Hemorrhagic ICC= 0.176).
-Patients >85 years and those with greater numbers of comorbid conditions were more likely to discharge to SNF.
+Results The sample included 122,084 stroke patients discharged to inpatient or skilled nursing facilities from 3677 acute hospitals.
+Of the acute hospitals, 3649 discharged patients with an ischemic stroke (range = 1-402 patients/hospital, median = 15) compared with 1832 acute hospitals that discharged patients with hemorrhagic events (range = 1-73 patients/hospital, median = 4).
+The intraclass correlation coefficient examined variation in discharge settings attributed to acute hospitals (ischemic intraclass correlation coefficient = 0.318, hemorrhagic intraclass correlation coefficient = 0.176).
+Patients older than 85 yrs and those with greater numbers of co-morbid conditions were more likely to discharge to skilled nursing facilities.
 Comparison of self-care and mobility across stroke type suggests that patients with ischemic stroke have higher functional abilities at admission.

-CONCLUSION: This study suggests demographic and clinical differences among stroke patients admitted for post-acute rehabilitation at IRF and SNF settings.
-Furthermore, examination of variation in ischemic and hemorrhagic stroke discharges suggests acute facility level differences and indicates a need for careful consideration of patient and facility factors when comparing the effectiveness of IRF and SNF rehabilitation.
+Conclusions This study suggests demographic and clinical differences among stroke patients admitted for postacute rehabilitation at inpatient rehabilitation facilities and skilled nursing facilities settings.
+Furthermore, examination of variation in ischemic and hemorrhagic stroke discharges suggests acute facility-level differences and indicates a need for careful consideration of patient and facility factors when comparing the effectiveness of inpatient rehabilitation facilities and skilled nursing facilities rehabilitation.